iliailinskii/test-cases/README.md

 - Data Visualisation
 - Make conclusions and insights based on Data

-Based on these information we can tune our approach for task solution.
+Based on this information we can tune our approach to task solutions.
 I suggest following the next checklist in every solution.

-1. Read the task mindfully and the dataset description
+1. Read mindfully the task  and the dataset description
 2. If there is no dataset description, have a look at it (how to do it in the next parts)
 3. Create a research plan.
 >  I know that research is a creative process and most analysts create a plan during working with data.
 However, in a test task, you do not have enough time to spend in a such way.